julzaza/wildwitchherbs/_posts/2026-05-18-summer-solstice-kupala-nights.md

 Herbs blessed or gathered around Ivanje were often stored in homes throughout the year as protection against storms, illness, lightning, and evil influences.

+Among the most famous midsummer plants was St. John's wort, a herb so strongly associated with the season that its folk names throughout Europe often reference St. John himself.

+In both folklore and folk Christianity, the plant became closely linked with protection, sunlight, and the power of the solstice.
+You can explore these traditions further in our guide to **[St. John's Wort, Sun Magic & Midsummer Folklore](/st-johns-wort-sun-water/)**.

 In some coastal regions, people believed sleeping outdoors on midsummer night exposed the dreamer to unusually vivid visions and spirit encounters.

 The boundary between dream and omen weakened during the solstice period.